MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/search-documents-readme.md

 ---
 title: Azure AI Search client library for Python
-keywords: Azure, python, SDK, API, azure-search-documents, cognitive-search ms.date: 11/13/2023 ms.topic: reference ms.devlang: python
+keywords: Azure, python, SDK, API, azure-search-documents, cognitive-search ms.date: 07/16/2024 ms.topic: reference ms.devlang: python
 ms.service: cognitive-search
 ---
-# Azure AI Search client library for Python - version 11.4.0
+# Azure AI Search client library for Python - version 11.5.0

 [Azure AI Search](/azure/search/) (formerly known as "Azure Cognitive Search") is an AI-powered information retrieval platform that helps developers build rich search experiences and generative AI apps that combine large language models with enterprise data.

 Azure AI Search is well suited for the following application scenarios:

 * Consolidate varied content types into a single searchable index.
   To populate an index, you can push JSON documents that contain your content, or if your data is already in Azure, create an indexer to pull in data automatically.
 * Attach skillsets to an indexer to create searchable content from images and unstructured documents.
-A skillset leverages APIs from Azure AI services for built-in OCR, entity recognition, key phrase extraction, language detection, text translation, and sentiment analysis.
+A skillset leverages APIs from Azure AI Services for built-in OCR, entity recognition, key phrase extraction, language detection, text translation, and sentiment analysis.
 You can also add custom skills to integrate external processing of your content during data ingestion.
-* In a search client application, implement query logic and user experiences similar to commercial web search engines.
+* In a search client application, implement query logic and user experiences similar to commercial web search engines and chat-style apps.

 Use the Azure.Search.Documents client library to: